pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ```

-When we tell kubernetes that our deployment needs to update a new container image it terminates the old versions while rolling out the new version, and ensures that the service will re-route traffic to the proper pods.
+When we tell Kubernetes that our deployment needs to update a new image it terminates the old versions while rolling out the new version, and ensures that the service will re-route traffic to the proper pods.

 ```